samohyes/Anti-vm-in-android/README.md

 # Anti-vm-in-android

-# This is an apk for detecting virtual machine.
+This is an apk for detecting virtual machine.
 Most of these techniques can be bypassed by changing the android framework and kernel.

+Key points for testing this apk: use an arm based image emulator otherwise you can't compile those jni code with arm assembly int it.

 *1.qemu properties
    Simply checking those properties in qemu.